 “You should go get some rest.”
 General Liam saluted Zero.
 “We’ll talk more when you have fully rested.
 We’ll stay camping for another day to take care of the wounded.
 You should continue to eat your meals.
 I’ll see you later, Zero.”
 He turned away, leaving Zero behind so he could finish his meal.

 Zero claws shifted upwards onto the white bone of the Boar’s ribcage; he watched as General Liam left.

 “What do you mean?”
 He turned towards her, not understanding why she would suddenly ask that question.

 “Isn’t he interesting?
-Usually Generals don’t listen to commoners like me, but he still did.”
+Usually, Generals don’t listen to commoners like me, but he still did.”
 Agnis chuckled.

 Agnis shook her head.
-“General Liam was born a commoner, so he knows how to deal with lower class people, and he especially listens to what they have to say.
+“General Liam was born a commoner, so he knows how to deal with lower-class people and especially listens to what they have to say.
 The way he even talks about

 “This might sound strange, but I think your wings have grown a bit more.”